irving/no_secret_rulers_act/README.md

 ---

+## Editor's Note

+Most of the text in this repository was written by ChatGPT.
+There has been some human editing, some things getting more than others.
+The legislation was the result of several editing sessions, as I thought about new issues to be incorporated several times.
+Anyway, this is not a final product.
+It's just a starting point.

+---

 ## Contact

 For questions or collaboration inquiries, please open an issue or contact the project maintainer via [INSERT CONTACT METHOD].